 The water is clean and warm, the environment is friendly, and it’s one of the best places to get some forest bathing and sea bathing all in one day.

-The beaches are much cleaner and better kept than those near Athens and also incredibly cheaper to visit; how is $35 vs. $2 for a beach chair and umbrella?
+The beaches are much cleaner and better kept than those near Athens and also incredibly cheaper to visit.
 There are different options for restaurants and taverns on the beach, making it a solid option for a summer day trip from Athens.

 To reach Marathon and Schinias from Athens, you’ll also want to take a KTEL bus.
 It’s about 45 minutes away from the center of Athens and you’ll take the bus from the Pedion Areos by Viktoria Station going to Marathon and get off at Marathon Beach.